ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

   info, and expose only in debug build, for example.
   In practice, this is a real disadvantage.
   I suffer from this when building Claxon, for example.
+  Another problem, is when using `unwrap`, it is not clear _which_ unwrap panicked, but when using `.ok().expect()` you lose the error message.
+How to resolve?
+If let err?

 Crash + supervisor
 ------------------